 Violation Notes: Any Violation of <G1> may be considered a Major Violation and should be addressed on a case-by-case basis.
 Teams at risk of a Major <G1> Violation due to multiple disrespectful or uncivil behaviors will usually receive a "final warning", although the Head Referee is not required to provide one.
+All Major <G1> Violations/Disqualifications should be reported to and/or discussed with the Event Partner during the event, and should be reported to the REC Foundation Rules and Conduct Committee following the event.

 <G2> VIQRC is a student-centered program.
-Adults may assist Students in urgent situations, but Adults may never work on or program a Robot without Students on that Team being present and actively participating.
-Students must be prepared to demonstrate an active understanding of their Robot's construction and programming to judges or event staff.
+Adults should not make decisions about the Robot's build, design, or gameplay, and should not provide an unfair advantage by providing 'help' that is beyond the Students' independent abilities.
+Students must be prepared to demonstrate an active understand-ing of their Robot's design, construction, and programming to judges or event staff.

 Some amount of Adult mentorship, teaching, and/or guidance is an expected and encouraged facet of VEX competitions.
 No one is born an expert in robotics!
-However, obstacles should always be viewed as teaching opportunities, not tasks for an Adult to solve without Students present and actively participating.
+However, obstacles should always be viewed as teaching opportunities, not problems for an Adult to solve for the Team.